-If left untreated stress festers and can turn into physical symptoms, not all we easily recognise as stress related.
-Stress can affect your blood pressure, can create heart problems, as well as rapid fluctuation in moods.
+If left untreated stress festers and can turn into physical symptoms, not all we easily recognise as stress-related.
+Stress can affect your blood pressure, create heart problems, and rapid fluctuation in moods.

 Most do not need telling when they are stressed but may need direction on how to deal with it in the workplace.

 There are many ways to deal with stress, some better than others, but it is always advisable to speak to someone you trust.
 It is time to see your doctor when you feel constantly worked up and/or if you develop physical signs such as tightening of the chest and trouble sleeping.